 Bulk loader and index builder.
-Performans bulk load operations more efficiently than simply reading RDF into a TDB-back model.
+Performs bulk load operations more efficiently than simply reading RDF into a TDB-back model.

-on Linux and Mac OS/X since it relies on some Unix system utilities.
+See TDB xloader for more information.
+These loaders only work on Linux since it relies on some Unix system utilities.

 Invoke a SPARQL query on a store.
 Use